markuskimius/SDL2-ios/README.md

 ## Doesn't SDL2 support iOS already?

-Yes, but it does not produce `sdl2-config` and `pkg-config` files with which to compile SDL applications via `./configure && make && make install`.
+Yes, but it does not produce `sdl2-config` and `pkg-config` file with which to compile SDL applications via `./configure && make && make install`.